✨ 2008: Humble Beginnings

-Throughout my unstable teenage years, I’ve been blogging, sharing embarrassing stories and experiences that everyone must have gone through at least once in their life.
-Like, everyone’s watched their crush throw away their Valentines Day gift in the bin, right?
-My blog was my online diary.
+On my blog, I shared my daily learnings, embarrassing stories, and experiences that everyone must have gone through at least once in their life.
+For example, who hasn’t watched their crush throw away their Valentine’s Day gift in the bin?